-- 1. Satisfactory performance on qualifying examinations. - 2.
+- 1. Satisfactory performance on qualifying examination. - 2.
 Completion of a total of sixty (60) semester credit hours above the master's degree.
 A minimum of twelve (12) credit hours must be completed in core courses and a minimum of twelve (12) credit hours of electives must be completed.
 Thirty-six (36) credit hours are required for research and dissertation. - 3.
 Of the total 60 credit hours, not more than nine (9) (not including the dissertation) can be transferred into the program from another university.
 Such transferred credits must have been earned in a doctoral program and must be of grade "B" (3.00) or better. - 4.
-Satisfactory performance on the Comprehensive Examination. - 5.
-Completion of residency requirement. - 6.
-Completion of the research for an acceptable dissertation. - 7.
+Presentation of a dissertation proposal to a committee composed of members of the environmental toxicology faculty and representatives of the Graduate School. - 5.
+Satisfactory performance on the Comprehensive Examination. - 6.
+Completion of residency requirement. - 7.
+Completion of the research for an acceptable dissertation. - 8.
 Satisfactory performance on an oral examination covering the dissertation.